makeevolution/notes/k8s/ckad/ckad-tricks.md

 - Run a throwaway, rm will ensure it is deleted once complete, and restart makes sure it doesnt restart `k run busybox --image=busybox --rm -it --restart=Never -- wget -qO- https://www.google.com`
 - `alias kn='kubectl config set-context --current --namespace'` the order matters!
 - If you use `-it`, you don't need to do `/bin/sh -c` in your command!
+- If you make a command in yaml though, need to still include sh:
+  `command: ['sh', '-c', "echo 'test 123' > somefile.txt"]
 ### DEployment
 - Deployment history: `kubectl rollout deployment/deplname`
 - Deployment strategies: